July Fairs and Festivals for New Jersey Families

 July 24-27 (Thurs, Fri & Sat 9am-10pm, Sun 10am-5pm)

 Peaches are always a highlight of the summer season.
 This festival, which runs concurrently with the Gloucester County 4-H Fair, honors the peach in all its glory.
 Check out the peach bake-off, sample juicy peaches and cheer on the contestants in the New Jersey Peach Queen and Little Miss Peach contests.
 The 4-H Fair offers additional fun—carnival rides, livestock shows, baby parades and more!
 Stick around for the nightly barbecue dinners, featuring Jersey Fresh produce.
-Parking is $10 per car and includes admission for all occupants.

 Honey Bee Family Festival (Morristown)